Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 ## Credits and usage

 **Rust Skunks** is designed and written by Gaeel&nbsp;Bradshaw‑Rodriguez.
+Thanks to [Adriel](https://adriel.xyz/) for help with translation into French and proofreading.

 **Rust Skunks** is free to use as-is for non-commercial tabletop role-playing sessions.
 You may make copies of this document, in part or in whole, for personal use or to distribute with other members of a non-commercial play session, provided that a link to this page is included ([spaceshipsin.space/rust-skunks](https://spaceshipsin.space/rust-skunks)).